llxxbb/Nature-Demo/doc/order-generate.md

 mutex state are separated by "|".

-`is_empty_content` means you need not to implement converters for `orderState`,  but converter definitions are necessary still.
-Because it's body is empty, Nature can convert it for you automatically.
+`master` means if you did not appoint a `executor` for `orderState`,  Nature will give a default convert with empty body.
+You will see a implement `executor` in the next chapter.

 ## Define `converter`